This post was last updated on 2 months ago at 2 months ago

 I watched this clip on 60 minutes this week and it reminded me of things I’ve been trying to do for the past several years.
 I have gotten better at this and I suppose it’s partly age, partly experience but I think I’ve also taught it to myself.
 My photo a day project has been a proactive way of focusing on now.
 Ditching “busy” from my vocabulary has been another active step in being mindful and present.
 I’m still miles away from where I should and could be but I am pursuing it.

 I think we’d be doing our students a big favor if we first began to model this in our own lives and suggested ways for them to incorporate this as well.
 Last year I worked with a group of principals and asked them what was their biggest concern.
 The overwhelming answer was “mental health”.
 While mental health is a complex issue and certainly schools aren’t currently equipped to fully address it, I think mindfulness would be an important place to start.
 The research is pretty compelling not only for addressing and preventing anxiety and depression but to actually make you more productive and innovative.
+Did you know that your pets can also suffer from anxiety?
+Take a look at these CBD products for cats/a> that can make them feel better.

 I’m not suggesting we don’t prepare our students for the future, I’m just asking us to consider that maybe “right now” is a pretty important idea to appreciate and acknowledge.
 The future is almost easier to deal with as it can be about hope as well as create a sense of urgency.
 Those aren’t necessarily bad but I wish we spend a bit more time on now.
 It’s a concept that as humans, we’re not very good at.